 So is your DWI conviction eligible for Non-Disclosure?
 To be eligible:

-- You must have been have successfully completed all conditions of your original sentence, including paying all fines, court costs, and restitution ordered.
+- You must have been having successfully completed all conditions of your original sentence, including paying all fines, court costs, and restitution ordered.

 - You must not have previously been convicted or placed on deferred adjudication for any other offense other than a fine-only traffic ticket.